European stocks extend drop after U.S. inflation data

 The pan-European FTSEurofirst 300 index, which has

-just suffered its worst week in more than a month, closed down
+just suffered its worst week in more than a month, was down 1.2

 Miner and commodities trader Glencore sank to an